vishalbelsare/vale-server/website/docs/common/creating-plugin.md

+---
+id: plugins
-# Creating a plugin that uses Vale
+title: Creating a plugin
+---

 Vale can provide JSON output that extensions can use.
 How you get this output can depend on if you use Vale server or CLI.